-Some of the important rulers of Gupta dynasty include Chandragupta I, Samudragupta and Chandragupta II.
+Some of the important Gupta dynasty rulers include Chandragupta I, Samudragupta and Chandragupta II.
 Sri Gupta was the founder of Gupta

 ruler of Gupta dynasty.
 He took the title "Maharaja", a title that means a subordinate king.
 Guptas started as subordinate kings to Kushans.

 Chandragupta I is the grandson of Sri Gupta.
 He took the title of "Maha Rajadhi Raja" (independent king).
 So, Chandragupta I is the first independent king

 of Gupta dynasty.

 He is married to Licchavi princess, Kumaradevi.
 At various places, we can find many gold coins depicting Chandragupta I and Kumaradevi.
 He is

 - He was the greatest king of Gupta dynasty.
 Entire India came under the control of Samudragupta.

 - In the Allahabad pillar inscription of Samudragupta, a